Details of major redevelopment plan at historic Owston Hall Hotel revealed as first steps approved

 The proposal states that the renovation would create “one of the most significant golf resorts in the north of England”, with the potential to host major events such as ProAm celebrity golf day.

-Owners have also proposed to build 12 serviced apartments within the walled garden of the estate.
+Owners have also proposed to build 12 serviced apartments for long term holiday accomodation within the walled garden of the estate.

 An application for this element was lodged in April and is currently under consideration by planning officers.